kellykochanski/rescal-snow/docs/performance_and_parallelization.md

  - Try using AVX optimizations (see [docs/how_to_install.md](how_to_install.md) )
  - Try compiling with intel compiler vs gcc

- We suspect that the largest performance gain would be obtained by replacing some of rescal-snow's stochastic cellular automaton transitions with deterministic transitions.
+ We suspect that the largest performance gain would be obtained by replacing some stochastic cellular automaton transitions with deterministic transitions.
  This would reduce the frequency with which random numbers must be generated and random doublets must be selected.
  Such changes could be implemented in [src/models.c](src/models.c), though they would change the structure of rescal-snow, and might lead to systematic biases in its behavior.